FamilySearch/GEDCOM/specification/gedcom.md

 - It is recommended that each documented extension tag's URI be unique within the document.
 - It is recommended that extension creators use URLs as their URIs and serve a page describing the meaning of an extension at its URL.
-- It is recommended that extensions use extended-use standard structures instead of tagged extension structures if extended-use standard structures will suffice.
+- It is recommended that extensions use relocated standard structures instead of tagged extension structures if relocated standard structures will suffice.

 Future versions may include additional recommendations relating to documentation, machine-readable documentation, or embedded metadata about extensions within the schema.